Vacancy announcement from UNDP

 - Vacancy Type: National Personnel Service Agreement

-- Practice Area: Nature, Climate and Energy
+- Practice Area: Management

 - Bureau: Regional Bureau for Asia and the Pacific

-- Contract Duration: 1 Year with Possibility for extension
+- Contract Duration: 1 Year

 - Required Languages: English and Nepali